Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Machine Learning, Machine Unlearning and Input Sensitivity

 From left to right in Figure~\ref{fig:jacobnorm}, $\Delta$ is the sample-wise difference between the retrained and pre-trained model on $\Vert\nabla_{\vx} f_c\Vert_F, \Vert\nabla_{\vx} f_{c^\prime}\Vert_F $ and $\Vert\nabla_{\vx} f_c\Vert_F-\Vert\nabla_{\vx} f_{c^\prime}\Vert_F$.
 For each quantity, there is a consistent trend across different unlearning settings.
 Generally, $f_c$ of the retrained model exhibits lower sensitivity and $f_{c^\prime}$ exhibits higher sensitivity to the forgetting data than the pre-trained model.
-Specifically, in cases where the retrained model demonstrates good generalization on the forgetting data, e.g. subclass-CIFAR-20-sea, the trend of change in $\Vert\nabla_{\vx} f_c\Vert_F$ across the forgetting data is less pronounced, with a ratio around 50\%.
-While the trend in $\Vert\nabla_{\vx} f_{c^\prime}\Vert_F$ is significant with a ratio around 80\%.
-Therefore, we suspect the promotion of $\Vert\nabla_{\boldsymbol{x}} f_c\Vert_F$ is mainly contributed by the shared information within the class, while the suppression of $\Vert\nabla_{\boldsymbol{x}} f_{c^\prime}\Vert_F$ is mainly driven by the private information unique to each sample.
-In general, sample contribution to learning involves amplifying the sensitivity of the target-class logit to itself while simultaneously suppressing the sensitivity of irrelevant-class logits, thereby enlarging the relative sensitivity magnitude gap between different class logits.
+And their sensitivity magnitude gap is consistently smaller in the retrained model across different settings.
+Therefore, the sensitivity magnitude gap faithfully reflects the behavior of the retrained model and thus serves as a reliable objective to guide unlearning.